kkaktusenok/Terraform-AWS-Minecraft-Platform/README.md

 ### 1. Initialize Backend Resources

-Для успешной миграции состояния сначала создайте бакет S3.
+To successfully migrate the state, we first create the S3 bucket.

-1.  **Временно закомментируйте** блок `backend "s3"` в `backend.tf`.
+1.  **Temporarily comment out** the `backend "s3"` block in `backend.tf`.
-2.  Выполните первоначальную настройку для создания удаленного бакета состояния:
+2. Run the initial setup to create the remote state bucket:
     ```bash
     terraform init
     terraform apply -auto-approve